top of page

-The Robot Learning Lab at Imperial College London is developing the next generation of robots empowered with artificial intelligence, for assisting us all in everyday environments.
-Our research lies at the intersection of computer vision, machine learning, and robot manipulation, and we are currently studying how robots can learn to physically interact with objects, using their arms and hands.
+At The Robot Learning Lab, we are developing advanced robots that are empowered by artificial intelligence, for assisting us all in everyday environments.
+Our research lies at the intersection of robotics, computer vision, and machine learning, and we are primarily studying robot manipulation: robots that can physically interact with objects using their arms and hands.
+We are currently investigating new strategies based around Imitation Learning, Reinforcement Learning, and Vision-Language Models, to enable efficient and general learning capabilities.
 Applications include domestic robots (e.g. tidying the home), manufacturing robots (e.g. assembling products in a factory), and warehouse robots (e.g. picking and placing from/into storage).
-In particular, we are investigating real-world applications of deep learning for vision-based robot control, using various combinations of reinforcement learning, imitation learning, and model-based planning.
-The lab is led by Dr Edward Johns in the Department of Computing.
+The lab is led by Dr Edward Johns in the Department of Computing at Imperial College London.
 Welcome!